MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementDirectory.md

   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-This property is read only.
+Read-only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-This property is read only.
+Read-only.
-  - `[AppScopeId <String>]`: Id of the app specific scope when the assignment scope is app specific.
+  - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-Use '/' for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide app scopes.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units or all users.
   - `[CreatedDateTime <DateTime?>]`: Time that the schedule was created.
-  - `[CreatedUsing <String>]`: ID of the roleAssignmentScheduleRequest that created this schedule.
+  - `[CreatedUsing <String>]`: Identifier of the roleAssignmentScheduleRequest that created this schedule.
-  - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+  - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`:
-  - `[DirectoryScopeId <String>]`: Id of the directory object representing the scope of the assignment.
+  - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide scope.
+Use appScopeId to limit the scope to an application only.
   - `[ModifiedDateTime <DateTime?>]`: Last time the schedule was updated.
-  - `[Principal <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+  - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-  - `[PrincipalId <String>]`: Objectid of the principal to which the assignment is being granted to.
+  - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
+Supports $filter (eq).
   - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
     - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq and startsWith operators only).
+Supports $filter (eq, in).
     - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles support this attribute.
+Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
+Supports $expand.
-    - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
+    - `[IsBuiltIn <Boolean?>]`: Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
 Read-only.
-Supports $filter (eq operator only).
+Supports $filter (eq, in).
-    - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
+    - `[IsEnabled <Boolean?>]`: Flag indicating whether the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
-    - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
+    - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
-This is going to be deprecated soon.
-Attach scope to role assignment
+This will be deprecated soon.
+Attach scope to role assignment.
     - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
       - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
+Required.
       - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
-      - `[ExcludedResourceActions <String[]>]`:
+      - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
+Not yet supported.
-    - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
+    - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
 This identifier is typically used if one needs an identifier to be the same across different directories.
-Read-only when isBuiltIn is true.
-    - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
+    - `[Version <String>]`: Indicates version of the role definition.
 Read-only when isBuiltIn is true.
-  - `[RoleDefinitionId <String>]`: ID of the unifiedRoleDefinition the assignment is for.
+  - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
+Supports $filter (eq).
   - `[Status <String>]`: Status for the roleAssignmentSchedule.
 It can include state related messages like Provisioned, Revoked, Pending Provisioning, and Pending Approval.
+Supports $filter (eq).
   - `[Id <String>]`: Read-only.
   - `[ActivatedUsing <IMicrosoftGraphUnifiedRoleEligibilitySchedule>]`: unifiedRoleEligibilitySchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
-    - `[AppScopeId <String>]`: Id of the app specific scope when the assignment scope is app specific.
+    - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-Use '/' for tenant-wide scope.
 App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide app scopes.
+Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units or all users.
     - `[CreatedDateTime <DateTime?>]`: Time that the schedule was created.
-    - `[CreatedUsing <String>]`: ID of the roleAssignmentScheduleRequest that created this schedule.
+    - `[CreatedUsing <String>]`: Identifier of the roleAssignmentScheduleRequest that created this schedule.
-    - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+    - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
-    - `[DirectoryScopeId <String>]`: Id of the directory object representing the scope of the assignment.
+    - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
-App scopes are scopes that are defined and understood by this application only.
+Use / for tenant-wide scope.
+Use appScopeId to limit the scope to an application only.
     - `[ModifiedDateTime <DateTime?>]`: Last time the schedule was updated.
-    - `[Principal <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+    - `[Principal <IMicrosoftGraphDirectoryObject>]`: directoryObject
-    - `[PrincipalId <String>]`: Objectid of the principal to which the assignment is being granted to.
+    - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
+Supports $filter (eq).
     - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
-    - `[RoleDefinitionId <String>]`: ID of the unifiedRoleDefinition the assignment is for.
+    - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
+Supports $filter (eq).
     - `[Status <String>]`: Status for the roleAssignmentSchedule.
 It can include state related messages like Provisioned, Revoked, Pending Provisioning, and Pending Approval.
+Supports $filter (eq).
     - `[Id <String>]`: Read-only.
     - `[MemberType <String>]`: Membership type of the eligible assignment.
 It can either be Inherited, Direct, or Group.
     - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Expiration <IMicrosoftGraphExpirationPattern>]`: expirationPattern
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[Duration <TimeSpan?>]`: The requestor's desired duration of access.
-If specified in a request, endDateTime should not be present.
+        - `[Duration <TimeSpan?>]`: The requestor's desired duration of access represented in ISO 8601 format for durations.
+For example, PT3H refers to three hours.
+If specified in a request, endDateTime should not be present and the type property should be set to afterDuration.
-        - `[EndDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+        - `[EndDateTime <DateTime?>]`: Timestamp of date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
         - `[Type <String>]`: expirationPatternType
       - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Pattern <IMicrosoftGraphRecurrencePattern>]`: recurrencePattern
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[DayOfMonth <Int32?>]`: The day of the month on which the event occurs.
 Required if type is absoluteMonthly or absoluteYearly.
           - `[DaysOfWeek <String[]>]`: A collection of the days of the week on which the event occurs.
-Possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
+The possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
 If type is relativeMonthly or relativeYearly, and daysOfWeek specifies more than one day, the event falls on the first day that satisfies the pattern.
 Required if type is weekly, relativeMonthly, or relativeYearly.
           - `[FirstDayOfWeek <String>]`: dayOfWeek
           - `[Index <String>]`: weekIndex
           - `[Interval <Int32?>]`: The number of units between occurrences, where units can be in days, weeks, months, or years, depending on the type.
 Required.